Intro to Roof Rats

 What you can do to get rid of roof rats

 Trapping roof rats seems to be the preferred method of control, especially if you have small children or pets that might be affected by poisons.
-Snap traps are widely available, and you can see photos and directions for their use at the Arcadia Neighbor to Neighbor web site.
+Snap traps are widely available.
 Several city offices are offering traps at very reasonable prices for their residents, as part of their education and prevention program.
 Check the web site of the city/town in which you live for more information about traps and their availability.

 More Roof Rat Resources